MyUlysses/MyUlysses/README.md

-- 👋 Hi, I’m @MyUlysses on GitHub, Jeremy in our non-digital world.
+- 👋 Hi, I’m @MyUlysses on GitHub, Jeremy everywhere else.
 - 👀 I’m a life insurance product manager.
 I am very interested in data science and exploring creative new ways to use and understand the data that surrounds us.
 - 🌱 I’m currently learning Spanish with my son.
 I studied it for a few years in college but am working on becoming conversational.
 - 📫 How to reach me: jbottor@wgu.edu